brownplt/iticse-in-flow-2014/report/sections/feedback.md

 Meta-reviews can include information on which parts of a review were constructive, and which led to actual changes.
 Meta-reviews written by authors of submissions can also include rebuttals to aspects of a
-review: in @IFPR, such rebuttals can arise when students are debating the requirements of an exercise through the review process (a healthy outcome relative to the goals of @IFPR).
+review: in IFPR, such rebuttals can arise when students are debating the requirements of an exercise through the review process (a healthy outcome relative to the goals of IFPR).

 While one generally may prefer to eliminate low quality contents in reviews,